 When doing repair work to a house, you will likely discover additional things you want to fix.
 Set aside some of your budget for the surprise costs that will inevitably show up.
 You should also have a backup plan in place in case the house doesn’t sell as quickly as you need it to.
 For example, getting a short-term renter in there to reduce your ownership costs until the market picks back up.

-Whether you are looking to buy or sell an investment property in the Ohio and Southern California area, Homesmith can help by either purchasing an unwanted property or selling you a house at a price that makes sense.
+Whether you are looking to buy or sell an investment property in the Ohio and California area, Homesmith Properties can help by either purchasing an unwanted property or selling you a house at a price that makes sense.
 Just like you, we are investors who only deal with the best properties and deals.
 We would love to work together!